UoA-eResearch/ganglia_ps/README.markdown

 # To build an RPM

 Copy rpmspec/ganglia_ps.spec into the SPECS directory of your rpm build environment.
-Adjust paths usr/lib64/ganglia/python_modules and etc/ganglia/conf.d ganglia is set up to use different directories.
+Adjust paths usr/lib64/ganglia/python_modules and etc/ganglia/conf.d if ganglia is set up to use different directories.
 Create a tarball of this project and copy it to the SOURCES directory of your rpm build environment.
 Adjust version numbers in the spec file and the name of the tarball The build the RPM: